Joint Distribution of Distance and Angles in Finite Wireless Networks: Mathematical Framework

 \subsection{Mathematical Preliminaries and Definitions}

-We consider points that belong to either the 2D or 3D euclidean space.
-They are represented using Cartesian coordinates, as well as either polar (2D) or spherical (3D) coordinates.
-Fig. \ref{fig:coordinateSystem} illustrates the conventional spherical and polar coordinate systems, formalized in the next two definitions.
+We consider points that belong to either the 2D or 3D Euclidean space.
+They are represented using Cartesian coordinates, {in} either polar (2D) or spherical (3D) coordinates.
+Fig. \ref{fig:coordinateSystem} illustrates the spherical and polar coordinate systems, formalized in the {following} two definitions.
 Note that 2D points can be seen as projections of 3D points in the $xy$ plane.

 \begin{definition}[Spherical coordinate system] An arbitrary point $u \in \mathbb{R}^3$ expressed as $(u_x,u_y,u_z)$ in Cartesian coordinates can be written as $(\mathscr{d}, \theta, \varphi)$, being $\mathscr{d}$ the distance, $\theta$ the azimuth angle, and $\varphi$ the zenith angle.
 The following relations hold: